Supposeduck30/Tennis-Match-Outcome-Predictor/README.md

 # Tennis Match Simulator
 This code is designed to predict the match outcome between 2 players.
 It is based on their rankings.
 Just because one player is ranked higher than the other does not mean thag they are guaranteed a win, the formula accounts for upsets.
-It also takes into account how players win a majority of their service games
+It also takes into account how players win a majority of their service games.

 ## How to run
 - Make sure you have python installed